These easy small-batch snickerdoodles are thick and soft. The dough is super quick to make and there is zero chill time required.

 In a separate small bowl combine the granulated sugar and ground cinnamon for the rolling.

 Roll the cookie dough into 12 large balls.
 Use a medium cookie scoop or around 1 ½ - 2 tablespoon of cookie dough per ball.

 Roll each cookie dough ball into the cinnamon-sugar mixture, rolling it around so the entire cookie ball is covered.

-These brown butter pecan cookies are rolled in cinnamon sugar too!
+These pecan chocolate chip cookies are rolled in cinnamon sugar too!